liitfr/liit-sandbox-www/readme.md

 #### 6. pages-lastmod-update

 Pages are always overwrited in `SP_OUTPUT_DIR` folder, so we need a way to keep `last modification dates` :hourglass:, compilations after compilations.
 This is done by never erasing persistent folder (`GU_PERSISTENCE_DIR` e.g. "_persistence") and updating it at every new compilation.

 #### 7. generate-sitemap

 `last modification dates` have been updated, we can now generate `sitemap.xml` :tada: !
-`GU_SM_SITE_URL` is needed to define site Url (e.g. "http://www.liit.fr" )
+`GU_SM_SITE_URL` is needed to define your website URL (e.g. "http://www.liit.fr" )

 #### 8. deploy-ftp-assets

 We can now start to upload files to your FTP server.
 First we'll only upload assets files in order to preserve navigation for concurrent website visitors session.
 Expected environment variables are :
 - `FTP_HOST`
 - `FTP_PARALLEL`
 - `FTP_PASSWORD`